rahuljangirwork/rahuljangir.work/posts/blog/neovim-installation.md

 Run "nvim -V1 -v" for more info
 ```

-7. Now if you want some configuration files, create the config directory with `mkdir -p ~/.config/nvim` and either start writing your own lua configs or fork them from this repository or others if you want.
-Go crazy.
+Now to get started with configuring Neovim to your liking, you should first create the config directory with `mkdir -p ~/.config/nvim`.
+From here you can write your own config with the `init.lua` starting point lua module, or clone other configs or distributions found on Github.
+Here's [mine](https://github.com/isai7710/darksaber-nvim) if you want to take a look at it.

 ### Another quick note on Lua and Luarocks